dontworryjohn/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Share Responsibility
 This diagram shows what is the responsibility of the customer and what is the responsibility of AWS.
-For example, AWS is responsible for the global infrastructure.
-It takes care of everything works accordingly and is secure.
+For example, AWS is responsible for the global infrastructure. they care about everything work accordingly and are secure.
 Meanwhile, the customer is responsible for the application, eventually configuration (NACL/SG), and encryption at rest and in transit.

 ![Share responsibility](https://d1.awsstatic.com/security-center/Shared_Responsibility_Model_V2.59d1eccec334b366627e9295b304202faf7b899b.jpg)